Doval holds talks with German security and foreign policy adviser | Law-Order

 - India

-NSA Ajit Doval on Wednesday held extensive talks with visiting German Security and Foreign Policy Adviser Jens Plotner covering the geo-political turmoil triggered by the conflict in Ukraine as well as key bilateral issues.
+External Affairs Minister S Jaishankar and NSA Ajit Doval on Wednesday held separate talks with visiting German Security and Foreign Policy Adviser Jens Plotner covering the geo-political turmoil triggered by the conflict in Ukraine as well as key bilateral issues.

 Plotner is on a day-long visit to India following which he will travel to Japan.